 - Show that you are prepared and focused before, during and after the game.
 You don’t have to be intense during warm ups.
 But, if you are distracted and lazy before your games, recruiters will question if you are serious enough to play for their teams or if you will care enough about things that matter more, like working hard to improve and good grades.

 - Because recruiters don’t always have time to get to know you on an intimate level, they have to make decisions based on what they see.
+Make sure you look like a ballplayer so you get an extra-long look.
 Make sure your shirt is tucked in all the way, your uniform fits, your hat is worn straight, and your actions tell coaches that you are focused fully on your preparation and the game.
 When it comes to your appearance, most coaches prefer the Derek Jeter look over the Manny Ramirez antics.
 Again, this may not be fair, but the bottom line is you want to give yourself the best chance to get recruited.
 Leave no doubt.

 Next week, we’ll tell you about more mistakes that Alex makes in front of college recruiters.